-Sapiens: A Graphic History is an epic, radical adaptation of Yuval Noah Harari’s bestselling book, bursting with wit, humor, and colorful illustrations.
-Harari has teamed up with renowned comics artists David Vandermeulen (co-writer) and Daniel Casanave (illustrator), to create a graphic novel series that will captivate those who don’t usually engage with science and history.
+Sapiens: A Graphic History is an epic, radical adaptation of Yuval Noah Harari’s bestselling book into a graphic novel series; bursting with wit, humor, pop culture references and colourful illustrations.
+Harari (as co-writer) has teamed up with renowned comics artists, David Vandermeulen (co-writer) and Daniel Casanave (illustrator), to retell the story of humankind in a way that will captivate all adults and young adults – including those who don’t usually read science and history books.

-Collaboration on this book series was facilitated by Sapienship and Albin Michel Publishing (France)
+Collaboration on this series was facilitated by Sapienship and Albin Michel Publishing (France).

 ABOUT Volume 1 – The Birth of Humankind

 Volume 1 – The Birth of Humankind, explores the rise of humans over other animals; the spread of Homo sapiens from Africa to the rest of the planet; and the ecological footprints we started leaving behind us as early as 70,000 years ago.
 Human evolution is reimagined as a tacky reality TV show.
 The first encounter between Sapiens and Neanderthals is explored through the masterpieces of modern art.
 The extinction of the mammoths and saber-toothed tigers is retold as a ‘whodunit’ movie.
 And along the way, we meet the gay Neanderthals, the world’s worst-ever serial killers, and Steve Jobs.